Important information and terms and conditions

 Young children may not find training classes exciting.
 It can be challenging to supervise young children while training a dog.
 Very young children can become bored and may need another adult to supervise them.
 If you provide your children with entertainment during a class, please ensure it is quiet and will not distract the class.

 Cancellations for a course that has been paid for requires at least 48 hours’ notice.
+Any refund will incur a £50.00 administration fee.
 Course fees will not be refunded within 48 hours’ notice of the course starting.
 We are unable to refund course fees once the course has commenced.
-Any refund will incur a £50.00 administration fee.
-No refunds are given for non-attendance to a course.

-The Landlord of the venues may at short notice cancel our use of the training establishment.
-Adverse weather may also result in the cancellation of classes which take place in our outside venues.
-Should this occur, you will be notified by email or phone as soon as possible.
-Insufficient numbers booked onto a course may result in the course being postponed or cancelled.
+Insufficient numbers booked onto a course may result in a course being postponed or cancelled.
 In this instance you will be notified of future course dates or offered private tuition.
 If this is not acceptable a full refund will be given.

 Requests for a refund and any cancellations, including for one-to-ones are made at the discretion of Pet Potential and any decision is made on a case-by-case basis.